 Starting Lineups: Hawks vs Wizards

-The Atlanta Hawks and the Washington Wizards are getting set to tipoff and the starting lineups were just revealed for both teams.
+The Hawks and the Wizards are getting set to tip off their game tonight and the starting lineups were just announced.

 Hawks: